kant/openmaptiles/QUICKSTART.md

 ### Req:
 * CPU: AMD64 ( = Intel 64 bit)
-    *  The base docker debian images are x86_64 based, so the ARM,MIPS currently not supported!
+    *  The base docker debian images are x86_64 based, so the ARM, MIPS currently not supported!
 * Operating system
     * Linux is suggested
         * The development and the testing platform is Linux.